kharf/TheNightIsDarkUI/README.md

 Q: The UI won't load in my game!

-A: Make sure you're putting the directory in _WoW/Classic/Interface/AddOns/_, then rename the folder from *modui_classic-master* to *modui_classic*.
+A: Make sure you're putting the directory in _WoW/Classic/Interface/AddOns/_, then rename the folder from *TheNightIsDarkUI-master* to *TheNightIsDarkUI*.